amuvarma13/orpheus/readme.md

 ##### Adapt your dataset
 You will need to first adapt your stage_1 dataset and save it to huggingface before starting the training.
 The input question will need to be speech.
 We provide a simple utility function which uses the Kokoro model to TTS and restructure the appropriate parts of your dataset.

+##### GPU requirements: Use exactly 1 gpu with 40gb+ of vram
+The script is only set up to be used with 1 GPU, and training time should be less than 10 minutes.

 First we download the extra dependencies required for Kokoro:

 ```bash